austin-hart-pols/site/content/_index.md

 ---
 title: "Austin Hart"
 subtitle: "Associate Professor"
 description: "Thanks for visiting!
 I am Associate Professor in the Department of Politics, Governance, and Economics at American University.
-I study mass electoral politics and voting behavior.
-I'm especially interested in how voters form attitudes about government performance.
-I teach courses on data analysis and statistics."
+I study democratic accountability and how people form and change attitudes about politics.
+I teach courses on data analysis and research design."
 images:
   - img/revoir.jpg
 image_left: true